Combining high-z galaxy luminosity functions with Bayesian evidence: Introduction

 This paper is organized as follows.
-In \S \ref{Sec:Combining different observations} we describe the Bayesian Data Average method, demonstrating its use on toy LFs.
-In \S \ref{Sec:The non ionizing Luminosity function at high redshift} we introduce the observations and the analytic model used to discriminate between data sets.
+In \S \ref{Sec:Combining different observations} we describe the Bayesian Data-analysis Average method, demonstrating its use on toy LFs.
+In \S \ref{Sec:The non ionizing Luminosity function at high redshift} we introduce the LF data sets and the analytic model used to discriminate between data sets.
 In \S \ref{Sec:Results} we apply BDA on the $z=6$ LFs, and we use the resulting weights to combine LF data across $z\sim6$--10, presenting the resulting ``concordance'' LFs.
 In \S \ref{Sec:Conclusions} we state our conclusions.
-Unless stated otherwise, we use comoving units, and assume the following $\Lambda$CDM cosmological parameters ($\Omega_m=0.3175$, $\Omega_{\Lambda}=0.6825$, $h=0.6711$, $\Omega_b=0.049$, $n_s=0.9677$ and $\sigma_8=0.83$), consistent with the latest results from the {\it Planck} satellite \citep{Planckcosmo2018}.
+Unless stated otherwise, we use comoving units, and assume the following $\Lambda$CDM cosmological parameters ($\Omega_m=0.3175$, $\Omega_{\Lambda}=0.6825$, $h=0.6711$, $\Omega_b=0.049$, $n_s=0.9677$ and $\sigma_8=0.83$), consistent with the latest results from the {\it Planck} satellite \citep{Planckcosmo2018}, and magnitudes are given in the AB system.